odoo/documentation/content/applications/services/project/advanced/advanced_projects.rst

 | In order to have a clean Kanban view that works across projects, and to avoid duplicates,
   delineate specific stages for different projects.
-| :doc:`Activate the Developer mode </applications/general/developer_mode>` then go to
+| Activate the :ref:`developer mode <developer-mode>` then go to :menuselection:`Project -->
-  :menuselection:`Project --> Configuration --> Stages`.
+  Configuration --> Stages`.
 Choose the respective one and add the projects among which you would like to share stages.

 .. image:: media/share_stages.png
    :align: center